fidian/ansi/docs/ansi-escape-sequences.md

     // C
     printf("%c[34m", 0x1b);

-This table lists the necessary prefixes and character codes.
+This table lists the necessary prefixes and character codes for the rest of the escape sequences.

 | Code  | Description                 | 7-bit               | 8-bit               | Source        |
 |-------|-----------------------------|---------------------|---------------------|---------------|